DiscoverTec/anExperiment/eberron-by-night/characters/kotlin.md

 Still, without knowledge of his family or real past, Kotlin clings to those like Dane who he befreinds and finds trustworthy.

+So much so that Dane knows some great secret of Kotlins

 ## Sharn Relations